TEACHER

 Academia, in its strictest form, was not created as a space for the underrepresented to be successfully educated.
 Indeed, at its core higher education was created for and by white men.
 It stands to reason then, that traditional teaching methods and administrative approaches disproportionately negatively impact the recruitment, retention, and success of students of color, first generation students, LGBTQIA students, low income students etc. Using tools beyond long lectures in brick and mortar classrooms is one way I try to circumvent these educational inequities.

-Dr. Harris’ research and teaching focuses on academic success of underrepresented identities in higher education, specifically the impact of role and status on a diverse set of black experiences in academia.
+Dr. Harris’ research and teaching focus on the academic success of underrepresented identities in higher education, specifically the impact of role and status on a diverse set of Black experiences in academia.

-Dr. Jasmine L. Harris is Associate Professor of African-American Studies and Coordinator of the African-American Studies Program in the Department of Race, Ethnicity, Gender, and Sexuality Studies at the University of Texas, San Antonio.
-Dr. Harris completed her PhD at the University of Minnesota in 2013, working first as Visiting Assistant Professor of Sociology at Wake Forest University before joining the Department of Sociology and Anthropology at Ursinus College outside of Philadelphia in 2014.
+Dr. Jasmine L. Harris is Professor and Department Chair of Africana Studies at Metropolitan State University of Denver.
+Dr. Harris completed her PhD at the University of Minnesota in 2013, working first as a Visiting Assistant Professor of Sociology at Wake Forest University, and then as Assistant Professor in the Department of Sociology and Anthropology at Ursinus College, before serving as Program Coordinator of African-American Studies at the University of Texas at San Antonio.
 She earned tenure in 2020.

 Teaching Experience